 Although the data learning pattern (DLP) is programmable, the following example shows example of the DLP of 34h.
 The DLP 34h (or 00110100) will be driven on each of the active outputs (i.e. all four SIOs on a x4 device, both SIOs on a x2 device and the single SO output on a x1 device).
 This pattern was chosen to cover both DC and AC data transition scenarios.
 The two DC transition scenarios include data low for a long period of time (two half clocks) followed by a high going transition (001) and the complementary low going transition (110).
-The two AC transition scenarios include data low for a short period of time (one half clock) followed by a high going transition (101) and the complementary low going transition (010).
+The two AC transition scenarios include data low for a short period of time (one half clock) followed by a high going transition (101).
 The DC transitions will typically occur with a starting point closer to the supply rail than the AC transitions that may not have fully settled to their steady state (DC) levels.
-In many cases the DC transitions will bound the beginning of the data valid period and the AC transitions will bound the ending of the data valid period.
-These transitions will allow the host controller to identify the beginning and ending of the valid data eye.
+In many cases the DC transitions will bound the beginning of the data valid period and the AC transitions will allow the host controller to identify the beginning and ending of the valid data eye.
 Once the data eye has been characterized the optimal data capture point can be chosen.
-See "SPI DDR data learning registers" on page 60 for more details.
+See "SPI DDR Data Learning Registers" on page 58 for more details.

-Figure 87 DDR dual I/O read initial access (4-byte address, BEh or BDh [ExtAdd=1], EHPLC= 01b)
+Figure 89 DDR Dual I/O Read initial access (4-byte address, BEh or BDh [ExtAdd=1], EHPLC= 01b)

-Figure 88 Continuous DDR dual I/O read subsequent access (4-byte address, EHPLC= 01b)
+Figure 90 Continuous DDR Dual I/O Read subsequent access (4-byte address, EHPLC= 01b)

-Figure 89 DDR dual I/O read (4-byte address, BEh or BDh [ExtAdd=1], HPLC=00b)
+Figure 91 DDR Dual I/O Read (4-byte address, BEh or BDh [ExtAdd=1], HPLC=00b)

-9.4.9 DDR quad I/O read (EDh, EEh)
+11.4.9 DDR Quad I/O Read (EDh, EEh)

-The Read DDR Quad I/O command improves throughput with four I/O signals - IOO-IO3.
+The Read DDR Quad I/O command improves throughput with four I/O signals - IO0-IO3.
 It is similar to the Quad I/O Read command but allows input of the address four bits on every edge of the clock.
-In some applications, the reduced instruction overhead might allow for code execution (XIP) directly from the S25FL512S device.
+In some applications, the reduced instruction overhead might allow for code execution (XIP) directly from S25FL128S and S25FL256S devices.
 The QUAD bit of the Configuration Register must be set (CR Bit1=1) to enable the Quad capability.